honeycombio/terraform-provider-honeycombio/docs/resources/column.md

 # Resource: honeycombio_column

+Provides a Honeycomb Column resource.
-Creates a column in a dataset.
+This can be used to create, update, and delete columns in a dataset.

--> **Note** Destroying or replacing this resource will not delete the previously created column.
-This is intentional to preserve the column and its data.
-The API supports deleting columns, so if this is required for your use case please open an issue in [honeycombio/terraform-provider-honeycombio](https://github.com/honeycombio/terraform-provider-honeycombio).
+-> **Note**: deleting a column is a destructive and irreversible operation which also removes the data in the column.

+-> **Note**: prior to version 0.13.0 of the provider, columns were *not* deleted on destroy but left in place and only removed from state.

 ## Example Usage